HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;5) Global Routing generated the Routing Grids, and Detailed Routing uses the routing grids to implement the actual wiring.

 After completing the Routing we can contnue with the signoff process by verifying the layout.
 Two types of verification to caryy out are Physical and Timing Verification.
-Physical Verification involves DRC (Design Rule Checks), LVS(Layout Vs, Schematic), and Timing verfication Involves STA (Static Timing Analysis - Set-Up and Hols Checks)
+Physical Verification involves DRC (Design Rule Checks), LVS(Layout Vs, Schematic), and Timing verfication Involves STA (Static Timing Analysis - Set-Up and Hold Checks)

 <img width="150" alt="Screenshot 2024-03-16 at 15 28 20" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/2547ae0f-62c0-4700-bcfb-ab06d9cc45d7">